 Mumbai has always been a trailblazer.
 India's first airport, the first 5 star hotel, the first railway terminal, and the first public bus service.
 Even the India's IT Services industry was born in Mumbai in 1967.
-It's more than 50 years, and the IT sector is still growing at an enormous rate.STT Mumbai DC 1 is situated at Technopolis Knowledge Park in Andheri, Mumbai.
-It is operational since 2006 and continuously honouring its commitment to provide best in class data centre infrastructure which meets the most stringent requirements from enterprises and cloud service providers.
+It's more than 50 years, and the IT sector is still growing at an enormous rate.STT Mumbai DC 1 in Prabhadevi is our legacy data centre in India.
+It is the most carrier dense data centre in the country and hence the most preferred network node for cloud service providers as well as network service providers.

 STT Mumbai DC 1 follows all design principles of resiliency, no single point of failure, concurring maintainability and lots of other such features that meet with all TIA 942 requirements.